Alegg0/Alec_Bluestamp_Portfolio/index.md

 <!--- ![Headstone Image](Alec.jpg) -->
 <img src = "Alec.jpg" style= "width:50%; height: 50%">

+# First Milestone

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+My project is a mostly 3d printed CoreXY 3d printer, and for my first milestone I CADed all the necessary parts.
+After taking some inspiration from Rolohaun3D's "Rook" CoreXY printer, I used Onshape, a browser-based CAD software to model 3 nema 17 stepper motor mounts, 2 carriages, 2 idlers, the upper and lower frames, build plate/bed support, and mounts for the motherboard and power supply.

+## Challenges
+While CADing, I ran into the issue of part dimensions, and the issue of spacing.
+I was able to find an open source library of common 3d printer parts on the internet, and imported them into my Onshape document.
+I then used the assembly feature to make sure that all the parts I modeled would fit together.

 # Starter Project

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ft7FQacSrX8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>